Although Google Maps is convenient, easy to use, and armed with several power-packed features, it has its shortcomings.

 Which alternative you choose depends on how you plan your routes and use your maps.

-For instance, there are better alternatives to Google Maps to help you find directions or nearby gas stations.
+For instance, there are better alternatives to the delivery route planner Google Maps app to help you find directions or nearby gas stations.

 Also, some apps require a steady internet connection, while others allow you to download their maps and review them offline.